Privacy Notice - May 2018

 This policy sets out the basis on which your personal data will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how it will be treated by us.

-For the purpose of the General Data Protection Regulations (the “Regulations”) the data controller is: Square One Resources Limited of 6 Devonshire Square, London, EC2M 4YE.
+For the purpose of the General Data Protection Regulations (the “Regulations”) the data controller is: Square One Resources Limited of Square One Resources, Mindspace, 9 Appold Street, EC2A 2AP, UK.

 Data Privacy Principles